browserengineering/book/book/visual-effects.md

 www/examples/example11-rounded-background.html
 :::

-will round the corners of its background (notice that it does not round the text though):
+will round the corners of its background (notice that it does not round the text, though):

 :::